Without Conscience: Summary & Review (Robert Hare)

 He then accused her of being pampered and having people do stuff for her.
 And she said, “what are you talking about, I’m not like that”.

-The power dynamics here show that she was making a big request to him.
+The power dynamics suggest she was making a big request to him.
 And what he replies might have actually made sense.

 But the voices in the audiobook make him sound like a wolf and her like an innocent sheep.